gares/iris/CONTRIBUTING.md

 *all* the `.ref` files.

 If you want to compile without tests run `make NO_TEST=1`.

+## How to build/install only one package

+Iris is split into multiple packages that can be installed separately via opam.
+You can invoke the Makefile of a particular package by doing `./make-package
+$PACKAGE $MAKE_ARGS`, where `$MAKE_ARGS` are passed to `make` (so you can use the usual `-jN`, `install`, ...).
+This should only rarely be necessary.
+For example, if you are not using opam and you want to install only the `iris` package (without HeapLang, to avoid waiting on that part of the build), you can do `./make-package iris install`.
+(If you are using opam, you can achieve the same by pinning `coq-iris` to your Iris checkout.)

+Note that `./make-package` will never run the test suite, so please always do a regular `make -jN` before submitting an MR.

 ## How to measure the timing effect on a reverse dependency